danswart/ryb-book/_book/100-preface.md

 This diagram is not a statement of deductive logic.
 You don't have to do these things in order.
 It is a useful aid to learning and it appears as an orientation marker in each chapter.

+There is no pre-approved list of rules of thumb that will make your company unique and special (despite what many consultants may say).
+Otherwise, I would simply list them and tell you to adopt them as fast as possible.

+To be an exceptional company you need to create your own rules of thumb that will make you unique.
+That thought worries some people.
+They believe they have to 'guess right' the first time or it will spell ruin.
+In fact, rules of thumb in a successful company evolve steadily as new ideas are tried on a small scale first.

+The best way I can help you do that with a book is to provide lots of ideas, examples, and concepts that will support your efforts.
+Accordingly, there are a lot of words here to help you come up with just a few special words arranged 'just so.'

+Read through all the ideas, concepts and examples and create something special for yourself!
+No one can predict when they will come upon the right idea, at the right time, to make a difference.

 This book is about the 'non-luck' part of the equation.
 It is about what you can do for yourself and your business to make your own 'luck'.